-In 2022 SDCC will be conducting a County wide trial on short flowering meadows (5 cuts per annum).
-The trial locations are set out throughout South Dublin County and will comprise of 8.81 ha in total.
+In 2022 SDCC conducted a County wide trial for short flowering meadows (5 cuts per annum).
+The trial locations were set out throughout South Dublin County and comprised of 8.81 ha in total.

-Short flowing meadows are designed for public open space and more residential areas where long meadows aren’t suitable.
-This incitive is an environmentally enhancing way of managing public open space and is an objective of the All-Ireland Pollinator Plan.
-The cutting and collecting programme will allow short flowering species to flower and set seed, while also aiming to reduce the overall competition from grass species as the ground is depleted from nitrogen.
+Short flowing meadows are designed to suit public open spaces in residential areas where long flowering meadows may not be practical.
+This is an objective of the All-Ireland Pollinator Plan and an environmentally enhancing way of managing public open space.
+The cutting and collecting programme allows short flowering species to flower and set seed, while also aiming to reduce the overall competition from grass species as the ground is depleted from nitrogen.